binalyze/air-mcp/README.md

 - **Remove User from Organization** - Remove a user from a specific organization.
 - **Create Organization** - Create a new organization.
 - **Update Organization** - Update an existing organization.
+- **Get Organization by ID** - Get detailed information about a specific organization by its ID.

 ## Overview